shift-left-test/hosta/README.md

 ## Setup Instructions

-To integrate Hosta into your project, follow these steps:
+To integrate `hosta` into your project, follow these steps:

 Copy the files from the cmake directory to your project's CMake script directory.
 Add the following line to your top-level CMakeLists.txt file: